Where to stay in Tokyo on a budget? Is that even possible? Yes, it is!

 They are inexpensive and also fun to experience.
 But if you are carrying luggage or have a tendency for claustrophobia, capsules might not be your choice.

 If you are willing to try, just make sure for which gender they are reserved, especially if you are a female.
-Some of the capsule hotels only accommodate men, while others welcome also women.
+Some of the capsule hotels only accommodate men, while others also welcome women.

 For whom: Especially for solo travelers looking for the cheapest option.